michaelgrosner/tribeca/README.md

 It just contains a few variables with examples.
 The very end of the file contains the code that starts the bot.

-Once your config file is ready, you can start the bot:
+Once your config file is ready, you can execute it to start the bot:
 ```
  $ ./K.sh
 ```